Batuhun/deeplearning-hazi/README.md

 - https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.conv.GCNConv.html

 ## How to run it (building and running the container, running your solution within the container)
--Put dockerfile and Code.py in the same folder
+- Put dockerfile and Code.py in the same folder
--Build docker image with: docker build -t my_gnn_project:latest .
+- Build docker image with: `docker build -t my_gnn_project:latest .`
--Run docker image with: docker run --gpus all -it my_gnn_project (it will build the enviroment and run the code automatically)
+- Run docker image with: `docker run --gpus all -it my_gnn_project` (it will build the enviroment and run the code automatically)